 Three of these licences comprise the flagship Kombat Mine, which produced approximately 12.46 million tonnes of Copper between 1962 and 2008, at a grade of 2.62%*.
 Other significant metals include Silver and Lead.

-The other two mining licences are within close proximity to Kombat at Gross Otavi and Harisib, which we believe to be highly prospective for Lead and Zinc.CLICK HERE FOR OUR TECHNICAL REPORT
+The other mining licences are within close proximity to Kombat at Gross Otavi, which we believe to be highly prospective for Lead and Zinc.CLICK HERE FOR OUR TECHNICAL REPORT

 * Trigon Metals is not treating the historical estimate as current mineral resources or mineral reserves and the historical estimate should not be relied upon.
 Additional metallurgical and engineering studies are required.